 Miss Catherine Avent OBE (1939 English), Vice-President

 Cathy arrived at LMH the month after war broke out in 1939 and later spent five years in the WRNS.
-Having decided against a permanent naval commission, she embarked on a 'career in careers', spending much of her working life lecturing, writing and consulting on careers education as well as guidance on the relationship between educational qualifications and the requirements of careers.
+Deciding against a permanent naval commission, she embarked on a 'career in careers', lecturing, writing and consulting on careers education as well as giving guidance on the relationship between educational qualifications and the requirements of careers.
 She was awarded an OBE in 1977.
-She has served on the LMHA Committee since 1982, becoming Honorary Secretary in 1985, President in 1990 and Vice-President in 1994, from which position she continues to offer the Committee the benefit of her long association with the College.
+Cathy has served on the LMHA Committee since 1982, becoming Honorary Secretary in 1985, President in 1990 and Vice-President in 1994, from which position she continues to offer the Committee the benefit of her long association with the College.
 In 1990, with Hilda Pipe, she produced the invaluable Lady Margaret Hall Register.

 Ms Alison Gomm (1974 English), Honorary Secretary

-Alison Gomm began her career as an English teacher in an Oxfordshire comprehensive school.
-Later, romance and a quest for adventure took her to Paris for a couple of years.
+Alison taught English in an Oxfordshire comprehensive school before romance and a quest for adventure took her to Paris.
 On her return to Oxford, she became production editor of the Oxford Review of Economic Policy, an academic quarterly.
-In addition, she is Head of Personnel for Oxera, an Oxford-based economics consultancy.
-Alison lives in Drayton St Leonard, a small village in south Oxfordshire, and edited Drayton St Leonard: Our Village, a book written and illustrated by villagers and published in 2000 to mark the millennium.
-She is thoroughly enjoying her work on the Brown Book, where she has particular responsibility for obituaries, and her renewed contact with LMH.
+Alison lives in Drayton St Leonard, a small village in south Oxfordshire, and edited Drayton St Leonard: Our Village, a book published in 2000 to mark the millennium.
+She thoroughly enjoys her work on The Brown Book, where she has particular responsibility for obituaries, and her renewed contact with LMH.